 - Travel to Munich the way you like it.

 - Rent a bicycle in Munich.
 We recommend getting a "Trekkingrad 27-speed" from bikebringer.de.
 You can pick up the bicycle from a bike shop nearby underground railway station Thalkirchen (Tierpark) [U3 line].
 Alternatively, the bicycle gets delivered to your hotel or the main train station for a small service fee (between €10 and €20).
 Make sure to reserve your bicycle early if you intend to cycle during peak season.
 Don't forget to mention your height or preferred frame size as well as our website when contacting Steffen from bikebringer.de.
 Thank you!

 - Have your belongings in panniers already or leave your suitcase(s) with your hotel in Munich for the time traveling.

 - Alternatively, store your luggage at the main train station for up to four weeks.
 (Currently €6 per piece and day; Don't use the locker boxes as they get emptied after three days; Ask the guys at the 'Schließfachaufsicht' for long-term storage; The first day needs to be paid immediately, the remaining amount when you pick up your suitcase again.
 Our advise: Take a picture of the deposit receipt together with your passport - in case you lose the little piece of paper!
 The service is available Mon-Fri 7:30 am to 7 pm and from 8 am to 6 pm on weekends and public holidays.)

-- Another option for storing your luggage in Munich long-term is offered by Stasher.com.
+- Another option for storing your luggage in Munich long-term might be offered by Stasher.com.
+Please check online.

 - Take a train to a city on the cycle path.
 When buying your train tickets (either from a vending machine, a human being at the station's 'ReiseZentrum' or online) don't forget to buy a special ticket for your bicycle as well (German: "Fahrradkarte", currently €5.50) There are direct trains to